 "I wouldn't say I was disappointed at all," he said, now about a month after that call.
 "I believe everything happens for a reason.
 And I've got a lot going on."

 He rattled off a number of things.
 He is opening a golf academy this year.
 He has business interests.
-He has a 7-year-old daughter, Anna. ...
+He has a 7-year-old daughter, Anna.
+He has a 15-year-old son, Carter, who soon will learn ...